Para Site

 Para Site (藝術空間) is an independent, non-profit art space based in Hong Kong.
 It was founded in 1996 by artists Patrick Lee, Leung Chi-wo, Phoebe Man Ching-ying, Sara Wong Chi-hang, Leung Mee-ping, Tsang Tak-ping and Lisa Cheung.
 It produces exhibitions, public programmes, residencies, conferences and educational initiatives that aim to develop a critical understanding of local and international contemporary art.

 As Hong Kong’s first artist-run art space, it has helped bring recognition to local artists.
 It has since grown into a site of international relevance with a reputation for cutting-edge programming for the visual arts.

-The organization is currently headed by Executive Director, Cosmin Costinas and Deputy Director, Claire Shea.

 History

 Para Site was first founded in Kennedy Town in 1996.
 It moved to a 500-sq-ft space in Po Yan Street, Sheung Wan in 1997.
 In March 2015, it relocated to its current premises in North Point, a neighbourhood which had previously been a refugee camp and gathering place for mainland Chinese from the 1930s to late 1940s.

 The move facilitated an expansion of Para Site’s programs with upgraded exhibition amenities, such as a room dedicated to education projects.
 Tobias Berger, curator at M+ and Executive Director of Para Site at the time, said that the move represented ‘a big step forward for the non-profit sector’.